myrqyry/obs-copilot/README.md

    npm install
    ```

-3. Copy the example environment file and update with your API keys:
+3. Set up environment variables:
    ```bash
    cp .env.example .env.local
    ```
-   Then edit `.env.local` and add your API keys.
+   Then, open `.env.local` and fill in the required values. **Do not commit `.env.local` to version control.**

 ### Project Maintenance